- 18 Sep 2023

 device all then form.tag_name set_value concat("sum is", sum([device.specific_data.data.field]))

-For more information about working with Enforcement Sets see the following:
+For more information about working with Enforcement Sets, see the following:

 Enforcement Center Overview

-Using the Enforcement Center Page
+Enforcement Sets Page

 Creating Enforcement Sets